aimee-mcneil-melville/ToDo-Full-Stack/README.md

 When a `<Circle>` is showing itself, it should use the SVG `<circle>` element, but when it's showing it's children, it should use new `<Circle>` components.

-Because a circle should only create its children the first time, a `Circle` should have a property in its state that tracks if it has children (if it's been moused over).
-Perhaps `hasChildren`?
-If it has children it should use props to also render its children in the correct location (based on its `cx`, `cy` and `r`).
+The `<Circle>` component should keep its child circles as an array in state.
+It will only have children if it has been moused over.

 You can apply a mouseover event to the SVG `circle` element like so: `<circle cx={cx} cy={cy} r={r} mouseover={handleMouseOver} />`.
 The `handleMouseOver` function can be defined in the same `Circle.jsx` file.

 ## Resources

-If you don't already have it installed, you might like to add the [React Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to Chrome.
-This will add a tab in Developer Tools that will allow you to explore the [virtual DOM](http://tonyfreed.com/blog/what_is_virtual_dom) created by React.
+If you don't already have it installed, you should install the React DevTools browser extension ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) and [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)).
+This will add a tab in Developer Tools that will allow you to explore the [virtual DOM](http://tonyfreed.com/blog/what_is_virtual_dom) used by React.

 And some more: